 - You regularly get lunch with a long-time friend.
 Over time, you’ve noticed that her facial features appear fuzzy.
 Then you start to see dark spots.
 With time it becomes harder to recognize your friend, and eventually even family members.

 - You love spending time in the great outdoors.
 Some of your favorite activities are hiking, going to the beach, and playing soccer.
-But it becomes more challenging to enjoy these hobbies because your eyes are becoming more light sensitive.
+But it becomes more challenging to enjoy these hobbies because your eyes are becoming lighter sensitive.
 When you try to spend more time inside, it is difficult to see well if the room is not well lit.

 Symptoms of Stargardt’s Disease